-Livelihoods and Economic Inclusion UNHCR helps refugees and asylum-seekers become self-sufficient by providing training and helping them find markets for their skills and products.
+Livelihoods and Economic Inclusion UNHCR supports refugees and asylum-seekers to become self-sufficient by providing training and helping them find markets for their skills and products.
 It also promotes their economic inclusion by advocating for their right to work and developing their livelihoods through market-based programs.
 UNHCR support includes guidance on the Egyptian labour market and matching employers with potential employees while ensuring minimum standards are met.
 Moreover, UNHCR helps entrepreneurs with cash grants and mentoring to establish businesses.
-UNHCR Egypt also empowers more than 100 refugees who craft handmade products within the MADE51 initiative, which aims to highlight their skills, bring them hope, and promote the sale of their creations in global markets.
+In total, some 4,000 refugees and asylum-seekers (half Sudanese women) participated in UNHCR's livelihoods programmes in Egypt.
+Furthermore, UNHCR also empowered more than 100 artisans who crafted handmade products within the MADE51 initiative, which aims to highlight their skills, bring them hope, and promote the sale of their creations in global markets.
 All these efforts helped refugees to navigate a challenging labour market.
 Cash-Based Interventions UNHCR delivers bimonthly unconditional cash grants to extremely vulnerable refugees and asylum-seekers to provide protection and assistance and prevent refugees from resorting to harmful coping mechanisms.
 Furthermore, the influx of refugees and asylum-seekers after the onset of the Sudan conflict led UNHCR to a reorientation of its cash assistance program to also include recently arrived individuals if they meet the eligibility criteria.
 Adapting to the new emergency context, UNHCR began delivering assistance in Aswan, the capital of the border region with Sudan.
 Since the onset of the conflict in the neighbouring country, UNHCR has assisted some 100,000 people with emergency cash.
 Meanwhile, more than 93,000 people were assisted with the bimonthly Multi-Purpose Cash Assistance (MPCA) in 2024.
 Additionally, in December 2024, UNHCR provided one-time winter cash assistance to over 220,000 refugees and asylum-seekers, helping them stay warm and afford essentials like electricity, clothing, blankets, and heaters.
+However, due to funding shortfalls, UNHCR has been forced to reduce the number of families receiving MPCA starting in May 2025.
+Only the most vulnerable cases will continue to receive this support.
 Cash is deemed the most efficient and dignified way to enable vulnerable refugees to cover their basic needs, while at the same time supporting and boosting local markets.
-Inter-Agency Coordination Following the onset of the crisis, in line with the Refugee Coordination Model (RCM), UNHCR led the development of a Regional Sudan Situation Refugee Response Plan (RRP), to coordinate the interagency response as well as associated advocacy and resource mobilization in the seven countries most affected by the potential outflows of refugees from Sudan, including Egypt.
-As of 31 December 2024, the Egypt chapter of the 2024 Regional RRP was 31 per cent funded.
-UNHCR and UNDP co-lead the Sudan and Syria Refugee Response Plans.
+Inter-Agency Coordination Following the onset of the Sudan crisis, in line with the Refugee Coordination Model (RCM), UNHCR led the development of a Regional Sudan Situation Refugee Response Plan (RRP) to coordinate the interagency response as well as associated advocacy and resource mobilization in Egypt and other affected countries.
+Egypt is also part of the Syria Regional Refugee & Resilience Plan (3RP).
+UNHCR and UNDP co-lead the Sudan and Syria RRPs in Egypt.
+In June 2025, the GoE officially endorsed the Egypt Refugee and Resilience Response Plan (ERRRP 2025), marking its first nationally led refugee platform addressing all nationalities.
+This milestone followed nearly two years of dialogue and collaboration between UNHCR and the GoE.